Viktor Orbán: Mixed-race statement

-In a speech delivered to the 31st Bálványos Free Summer University and Student Camp in July 2022, Orbán expressed views that were later described as "a pure Nazi text" that was "worthy of Goebbels" by one of his senior advisers, Zsuzsa Hegedus, in her letter of resignation.
+In a speech delivered to the 31st Bálványos Free Summer University and Student Camp in July 2022, Orbán expressed views that were later described as "a pure Nazi text" that was "worthy of Goebbels" by one of his senior advisers, Zsuzsa Hegedűs, in her letter of resignation.
 In the speech, Orbán stated that "Migration has split Europe in two – or I could say that it has split the West in two.
 One half is a world where European and non-European peoples live together.
 These countries are no longer nations: they are nothing more than a conglomeration of peoples" and "we are willing to mix with one another, but we do not want to become peoples of mixed-race".
 The speech drew condemnation from both the Romanian foreign ministry and other European leaders.
-Two days latter, in Wien, Orbán made it clear, he was talking about cultures and not genetics.
-Zsuzsa Hegedüs later, in a letter to Orbán expressed that she is proud of him, and he can count on her like he could in the past 20 years.
+Two days later, in Vienna, Orbán made it clear, he was talking about cultures and not about race.
+In a letter to Orbán, Zsuzsa Hegedüs later expressed that she was proud of him, and that he could count on her like he could in the past 20 years.

 Later that month, he touched on this criticism in a speech at the CPAC opening in Dallas, saying that "a Christian politician cannot be racist" and calling his critics "simply idiots".
-He also attacked billionaire George Soros, former United States President Barack Obama, "globalists," and the United States' Democratic Party.
+He also attacked billionaire George Soros, former United States President Barack Obama, "globalists", and the United States' Democratic Party.